Appdynamics/iot-java-sdk/README.md

 * Create a new folder from where to run the deployed code `mkdir <MY_DEPLOY_FOLDER>`

-* Copy the distribution tar file which includes the appdynamics iot java sdk to this deployment code.
+* Copy the distribution tar file which includes the appdynamics iot java sdk to this deployment folder.
 `cp ./sample-apps/build/distributions/appd-iot-sample-app.tar <MY_DEPLOY_FOLDER>`

 * Un-tar and run the application.